maxamin/AD-Mastertools-collection/README.md

 - **ConfuserEx**: An open-source .NET obfuscator.
 - **DAMP**: SQL Server database assessment and monitoring tool.
 - **Deploy-Deception**: Tools and scripts for deploying deception environments.

-You can then upload this file to your GitHub repository. ​

-​
-Yo